Garmin inReach Mini 2 Satellite Messenger and GPS Long Term Review

 Our Verdict

 The Garmin inReach Mini 2 gets our vote as the smallest, lightest, toughest two-way satellite communicator in the outdoor world.
 These are the very same traits that have made it one of the most popular satellite communication, GPS, and SOS devices among outdoor enthusiasts all over the world, especially with weight-conscious backpackers and hikers.
+It’s the overall winner in our Best Satellite Messengers and Personal Locator Beacons guide.

 The Mini 2, introduced in 2022, offers some significant improvements and additions over its predecessor, the Garmin Mini or Mini 1 as some refer to it.